deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 **VisibleUnit/HiddenUnit** refers to the layers of a neural net.
 The `VisibleUnit`, or layer, is the layer of nodes where input goes in, and the `HiddenUnit` is the layer where those inputs are recombined in more complex features.
 Both units have their own so-called transforms, in this case Gaussian for the visible and Rectified Linear for the hidden, which map the signal coming out of their respective layers onto a new space.

 **lossFunction** is the way you measure error, or the difference between your net's guesses and the correct labels contained in the test set.
-Here we use RMSE_XENT, or Root-Mean-Squared-Error-Cross-Entropy.
+Here we use `SQUARED_ERROR`, which makes all errors positive so they can be summed and backpropagated.

 **learningRate**, like **momentum**, affects how much the neural net adjusts the coefficients on each iteration as it corrects for error.
 These two parameters help determine the size of the steps the net takes down the gradient towards a local optimum.
 A large learning rate will make the net learn fast, and maybe overshoot the optimum.
 A small learning rate will slow down the learning, which can be inefficient.